plan-net/core4/docs/source/api.rst

     get("http://localhost:5001/core4/api/v1/profile", cookies=signin.cookies)
     <Response [200]>

 If the creation time of the token is older than 1h, then a refresh token is created and sent with the HTTP header (field ``token``).
 This refresh time can be configured with setting ``api.token.refresh``.

+The purpose of these refresh token is to allow the client to extend the session.
+The client must replace the current token (which is still valid) with the refresh token to continue access.

 The lifetime of the initial token is 8h.